 Absences for sickness

 If a child is unwell and unable to attend school parents must inform the school of the reason for a child’s absence on the first day by ringing the office and leaving a message on the dedicated absence line.
-Absences in excess of 5 days require a written parental note or completion of the Sickness Absence Form (pink) which can be collected from the indoor parents’ notice board or downloaded here.
+Absences in excess of 5 days require a written parental note or completion of the Sickness Absence Form (pink) which can be collected from the indoor parents’ notice board or found here.
 This is in addition to the telephoned message.

 Appointments for medical purposes, days of religious observance or other reasons